 - HBPW does require an inspection of the water service before it is buried and remember, all applicable building permits must be obtained.

-HBPW will install the water meter after all asessments are paid or scheduled with a payment arraangement.
+HBPW will install the water meter after all assessments are paid or scheduled with a payment arrangement.
 All other fees will be billed out.
 Once complete, the valve outside the building that is near the property line will be opened and water will be fed into the new building.